chinamike65/hugo-tuolesi/content/book6/book6en.md

 Although we try our best to be nice to her, she still suffers from the three sufferings.

-Think again, all beings in the six realms are our mothers, and they are all suffering and creating the causes of suffering.
+Think again, all beings in the six realms have been our mothers, and they are all suffering and creating the causes of suffering.

-Therefore, we should develop compassion, thinking about the suffering of all living beings, and at the same time making a vow: How good would it be if these mother beings could be freed from suffering and the causes of suffering!
+Therefore, we should develop compassion, thinking about the suffering of all living beings, and at the same time making a vow:

+How good would it be if these mother beings could be freed from suffering and the causes of suffering!
 I must rescue these mother beings!

 136